Demo

 This is a part-time position and medical benefits and retirement plans do not apply.

-Placement on Eligible List:
+Placement On Eligible List

-The Department of People Services may limit the number of qualified applicants eligible to participate in the assessment process.
+The Department of Human Resources may limit the number of qualified applicants eligible to participate in the assessment process.
 Candidates who are successful in all phases of the assessment process will be placed on an eligible list.
 The eligible list established by this recruitment will be active for a minimum of ninety (90) days or up to one (1) year, unless otherwise determined by the Director pursuant to Rule 8, Section 4.
 EQUAL EMPLOYMENT

 OPPORTUNITY